zenflow/mylocalshop/README.md

 - immutable records in postgresql (for sessions resource)
 - fix identical files `hasura-support/lib/adminGraphql` & `web/lib/adminGraphql`
 - next-connect should propagate errors so they are logged to console by default
+- develop hasura-support outside of docker container, with nodemon

 - Simplify deployment and improve production performance by deploying all 3 processes in same way
   - Either